Pakistan Committed To Eradicate Militancy From Its Soil: President Alvi - UrduPoint

 The President said Pakistan was committed to eradicating terrorism and extremism from its soil, a statement issued by the President House said.

-President Alvi paid tribute to the security guards of pakistan stock exchange building who sacrificed their lives in the line of duty.
+Later on his twitter account the president paid tribute to the courage of Sindh police personnel and private security guards of pakistan stock exchange building who sacrificed their lives in the line of duty.

+Praising their performance, the president said they took eight minutes to gun down the terrorists.

+He further tweeted that due to such display of valour, lives of countrymen were made safe and secure.